Suite 1300

 NCCI Edits

-Administration hierarchy violations trigger automatic bundling edits — hierarchy errors are the most common systematic infusion billing failure
+CPT hierarchy violations trigger NCCI bundling edits; most common infusion billing failure point.

 NOC Codes